wbuchanan/crossvalidate/README.md

 made on the validation/test set only.

 ## TODO
+- [ ] Add a `replay` option to the prefix commands
 - [ ] Standardize language in help files
-- [x] Add Steven's Job Title to help files
-- [x] Standardize API (e.g., change retain to split)
 - [ ] Finish writing test cases for Mata functions
 - [ ] Finish writing test cases for ADO commands
-- [x] Start writing help file for the package
-- [x] Start writing help file for the Mata library
-- [x] Finish writing help file for the package
-- [ ] Finish writing help file for the Mata library
-- [x] Update help file for cmdmod related to characteristics
-- [x] Update help file for predictit with info about characteristics
-- [x] Consider updating predictit to allow fewer parameters to be specified
+- [ ] Update the syntax information in the README to match the current state of the commands
-- [x] Define a utility function to determine if the estimation command has any options
+- [x] Add a name option to `fitit` and `validateit` to allow users to name the collections used
+- [ ] Add `fitnm` and `valnm` options to prefix commands to allow users to pass arguments to the underlying name option for `fitit` and `validateit`.

 # libxv